 Application : Applied Explanation : on application of the practice The objective of the Group's policy on Directors' remuneration is to attract, retain and incentivise Directors with the right experience, expertise and calibre needed to manage the Group successfully.
-The remuneration of the EDs and senior management is structured so as to link rewards to individual responsibilities and to corporate and individual performance. of responsibility and dut ies as meml their experience and expertise as well as their level bers of the Board and Board Committees.
-The Board consultants in determining remuneration.
+The remuneration of the EDs and senior management is structured so as to link rewards to individual responsibilities and to corporate and individual performance.
+The remuneration for NEDs reflects their experience and expertise as well as their level of responsibility and duties as members of the Board and Board Committees.
+The Board may draw advice from independent consultants in determining remuneration.
 The EDs' remuneration package comprises an all-in fixed component which includes a base salary, benefits-in-kind/emoluments such as company car, driver, health insurance premium coverage; and a variable component which includes short-term incentives in the form of a performance-based bonus and long-term incentives (share based).
 The EDs are not entitled to receive any fees and meeting allowance for Board or Board Committee meetings that they attend.
-The NEDs' remuneration comprises the following components: Remuneration Paid as Detail component Detail Detail Board fixed fee Cash Monthly fees paid for service on the Board of BAB.
+The NEDs' remuneration comprises the following components: Remuneration Paid as Detail component Board fixed fee Cash Monthly fees paid for service on the Board of BAB.
 The fee for the Chairman compensates his role and responsibilities in leading the Board.
 Board Committee fixed fees Cash Monthly fees paid for service on the AC, NC, RC and RMC.
 The Chairmen of the Board Committees are compensated for his/ her role and responsibilities in leading the Board Committees.
 Meeting allowance Cash Allowance paid to Directors per meeting day including allowance for travel days to attend meetings, training programmes and Company's key events.
 Car allowance Cash Monthly allowance for the Board Chairman to compensate his role and responsibilities in leading the Board.

-The NEDs' current remuneration framework is as set out below which came into effect on 1 July 2014.
-In the third quarter of 2018, the Board reviewed the Board Committees structure in ensuring continuing efficiencies and decided to discontinue the Executive Committee ("EXCO") effective 1 September 2018.
-The duties of the EXCO were assumed by the RMC and following its enhanced duties, the fees for the RMC Chairman and members were increased to be similar to the AC's Chairman and members with effect from 1 September 2018.
-The revised fees for the RMC Chairman and members were within the shareholders' mandate obtained at the 2018 AGM :

-Description Chairman NEDs

-(i) Director Fee

-• Monthly Fixed Allowance RM40,667 RM15,000

-• Board Committees (AC and RMC) RM10,000 RM6,000

-• Board Committees (RC and NC) RM4,000 RM2,500

-Board Chairman Member (based in Malaysia) Member (based outside Malaysia) • • Meeting allowance (per meeting lay) • F For meetings in Malaysia RM3,500 RM2,000 USD1,000 • F For meetings outside Malaysia USD1,500 USD1,000 USD1,000 (iii) C Other Benefits Month nly car allowance RM12,000 - -

-The meeting allowance includes the allowance for travel days to attend meeting

-The details on remuneration of Directors are disclosed on pages 144 and 145 of the 2018 Annual Report and policy is stated under the Explanatory Notes to the Notice of the 23rd Annual General Meeting and posted on BAB's website under Investor Relations- Annual Reports.

-The components of remuneration for senior management comprises guaranteed cash (e.g. salary and allowances), short-term incentives (cash bonus), long-term incentives (share based) and benefits-in-kind (e.g. medical coverage).
-The short-term and long-term incentives are performance related.

-Explanation for departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.

-Measure Timeframe :
+1 July 2 were re EDs' current remuneration framewor 2014.
+Effective 1 September 2018 evised in view that the RMC's dution Executive Committee: , the fees for the RMC Chairmar n and members Des cription Chairman NEDs (i) Director Fee • Monthly Fixed Allowance RM40,667 RM15,000 • Board Committees (AC and RMC) RM10,000 RM6,000 • Board Committees (RC and NC) RM4,000 RM2,500 Board Chairman Member (based in Malaysia) Member (based outside Malaysia) (ii) Meeting allowance (per meeting g • day) For meetings in Malaysia RM3,500 RM2,000 USD1,000 • For meetings outside Malaysia USD1,500 USD1,000 USD1,000 (iii) Other Benefits Mon nthly car allowance RM12,000 - - - The meeting allowance includes th e allowance for tr ravel days to at tend meeting Annual tails on remuneration of Directors Report and policy is stated under General Meeting and posted on B s . the Explanatory Notes to the No otice of the 24 th (e.g. sa (share emponents of remuneration for se alary and allowances), short-term based) and benefits-in-kind (e.g. m ves are performance related. incentives (cash n bonus), long- term incentives Explanation : for departure Large companies quired to complete the columns be low. əlow.
+Non-large d companies are encouraged to Measure : Timeframe :